Hemnes Municipality

 Hemnes is a municipality in Nordland county, Norway.
 It is part of the Helgeland traditional region.
 The administrative centre of the municipality is the village of Korgen.
-Other villages include Bjerka, Bleikvasslia, Hemnesberget, and Sund.
+Other villages include Bjerka, Bleikvasslia, Finneidfjord, Hemnesberget, and Sund.

 The municipality sits south of the Ranfjorden and stretches south and east toward the border with Sweden.
 The Nordland Line and European route E6 cross Hemnes on their way to the town of Mo i Rana about 20 km to the northeast.
-The E6 highway enters Hemnes from the west through the Korgfjell Tunnel from Vefsn.
+The E6 highway enters Hemnes from the west through the Korgfjell Tunnel from Vefsn Municipality.

-The 1590 km2 municipality is the 49th largest by area out of the 356 municipalities in Norway.
-Hemnes is the 194th most populous municipality in Norway with a population of 4,420.
-The municipality's population density is 2.8 PD/km2 and its population has decreased by 3.6% over the previous 10-year period.
+The 1590 km2 municipality is the 49th largest by area out of the 357 municipalities in Norway.
+Hemnes Municipality is the 194th most populous municipality in Norway with a population of 4,485.
+The municipality's population density is 2.8 PD/km2 and its population has decreased by 1.5% over the previous 10-year period.

 General information

-This municipality was established in 1839 when the old municipality of Rana was divided into Sør-Rana and Nord-Rana, shortly after the Formannskapsdistrikt law went into effect.
-Soon after, in 1844, Sør-Rana was renamed Hemnes.
+This municipality was established in 1839 when the large Rana Municipality was divided into Sør-Rana Municipality and Nord-Rana Municipality, shortly after the Formannskapsdistrikt law went into effect.
+Soon after, in 1844, Sør-Rana Municipality was renamed Hemnes Municipality.

-On 1 July 1918, the southern district of Hemnes (population: 1,369) was separated to become the new municipality of Korgen.
-This left Hemnes with 3,567 residents.
-A few months later on 1 January 1919, the eastern area of Bardal (population: 4) was transferred to the neighboring municipality of Nesna.
-Then on 1 July 1929, Hemnes was split into three municipalities: Sør-Rana, Elsfjord, and Hemnes.
-After this, the municipality of Hemnes only consisted of the village of Hemnesberget and the area immediately around it (population: 1,077).
+On 1 July 1918, the southern district of Hemnes Municipality (population: 1,369) was separated to become the new Korgen Municipality.
+This left Hemnes Municipality with 3,567 residents.
+A few months later on 1 January 1919, the eastern area of Bardal (population: 4) was transferred to the neighboring Nesna Municipality.
+Then on 1 July 1929, Hemnes was divided into three smaller municipalities: Sør-Rana Municipality, Elsfjord Municipality, and Hemnes Municipality.
+After this division, Hemnes Municipality only consisted of the large village of Hemnesberget and the area immediately around it (population: 1,077).

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipalities of Korgen, Hemnes, the extreme northern part of Hattfjelldal Municipality, and the southern part of Sør-Rana Municipality were all merged to form a new, larger municipality of Hemnes.
+On 1 January 1964, Hemnes Municipality (population: 1,352) was merged with Korgen Municipality (population: 3,033), the extreme northern part of Hattfjelldal Municipality (population: 168), and the southern part of Sør-Rana Municipality (population: 934) to form a new, larger Hemnes Municipality.